ShirsSosa/The_Paradox_of_Female_Education/README.md

 This project is part of a data visualization technical assessment.
 For questions or collaboration, please open an issue or contact the repository maintainer.

 ##  License
 This project is intended for educational and analytical purposes.
-Data sourced from World Bank Open Data.